 Barger adds that it’s always helpful to talk to people who’ve been the process of setting up a business themselves.
 “Maybe you need mentors if you don’t have a lot of experience with startups”.
 They can help you understand what role you’re best at doing, communicate better and mainly act as a sounding board.
 Another thing to consider to reduce stress is that you don’t necessarily have to seek out funding, which can put a lot of strain on a business.
 You can decide that the business will only be part-time, to not overwork yourself.

 Following that advice, Bray is all about outsourcing — and not just in her business.
 “I see my cleaner as part of my team”, she says.
 “Without her, I wouldn’t have the extra time and headspace to work on my business.
 And my grandparents, who sometimes look after my three-year-old, they are part of my team as well”.
-When Okunyev felt himself breaking down he followed this advice and hired a CEO for each of his four companies.
+When Okunyev, the founder of Chanty, felt himself breaking down he followed this advice and hired a CEO for each of his four companies.

 Everyone interviewed can’t stress enough the importance of sleep and some downtime, even if you have to forcefully schedule it into your day.
 The same goes for socialising, which should never be sacrificed for the sake of your business.
 “Be aware of what you’re doing and treat yourself like you would a pet or another person”, Lynch summarises.
 Brays adds to that you should “remember that you are your business.
 Without you, the business is not going to run at all.”